 Christine earned her BM and MM in Horn Performance from Illinois State University, and has studied under Joe Neisler and Douglas Hill.
 She currently serves as the Lead Academic Advisor and Assistant to the Director for the Illinois State University School of Music.
 Christine welcomes students of all ages and abilities.

-Trumpet, Piano, Improvisation (all instruments), composition & arranging
+composition & arranging

 David Hoffman, a distinguished trumpeter, pianist, composer and conductor presents his own unique and imaginative music.
 For 13 years David traveled the world performing as part of the Ray Charles Orchestra.
 He is currently a founding member of the Tribute to Ray Charles Orchestra.
 He advocates strongly for the arts and music being essential in the educational system, and for the civil rights of all individuals.
 As an activist David served as President of Local 26 of the American Federation of Musicians from 2005-2016.
 He currently serves on the Board of Directors for the Peoria Chapter of the American Civil Liberties Union.
 David currently teaches Jazz Music courses at Bradley University, provides jazz trumpet and piano lessons and conducts jazz ensembles for Knox College and is the music director and resident composer for the Heartland Jazz Orchestra.
 David works with and advocates for area youth as a cofounder of Gentle Steps Foundation.
 David Hoffman indeed lives “Calmness of Spirit” in this very busy world.

 Guitar & UkUlele